-I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenant was deemed served with the 10 Day Notice on September 12, 2016, three days after being left in the mailbox or mail slot.
+I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenant was deemed served with the 10 Day Notice on September 13, 2016, three days after being left in the mailbox or mail slot at the tenant's residence.

-I find that the tenant was obligated to pay the monthly rent in the amount of \$1,650.00, as per the tenancy agreement.
+I find that the tenant was obligated to pay the monthly rent in the amount of \$1,075.00, as per the tenancy agreement.